Betting Week in Review: Premier League Once Again Delights Bookmakers

 Skybet’s “Too Good to be True” Offers Shock Punters

-Customers of Skybet must have thought the operator was giving out free money when they saw the bookmaker boost the odds of not one but two of the Premier League’s most proficient scorers, not to score a goal but just having a shot on goal.
+Customers of Skybet must have thought the operator was having a laugh when they saw the bookmaker boost the odds of not one but two of the Premier League’s most proficient scorers, not to score a goal but just having a shot on goal.

 On Saturday, the bookmaker offered odds of 1/1, boosted from 1/8, that Manchester City’s all-time top scorer Sergio Agüero would have at least one shot on goal.
 The Argentinian has scored 256 in 412 games in all competitions and averages 3.5 shots on goal per game.